FairwindsOps/rok8s-scripts/docs/kubernetes_auth.md

 The output of this command should be set as the environment variable `KUBECONFIG_DATA` in the settings for your CI platform.

+## Using Cloud Providers
+If you're using EKS or GKE, the preferred method of authentication is to create a deployment account on AWS or GCP.
+Using the credentials for that account, rok8s-scripts can use the `aws-cli` and `gcloud` tools to authenticate with your cluster.

+See the documentation for [AWS](aws.md) or [GCP](gcp.md) for more information.

 ## Using a Service Account
 [Service accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/)
-are the preferred method for granting automated access to the Kubernetes API.
+are the best method for granting automated access to the Kubernetes API if you're not using a managed Kubernetes service like EKS or GKE.
 You can use these instructions to generate a kubeconfig for a service account.

 ### Creating a Service Account